 Sear the Flesh Side First

-- Lovers of crispy salmon skin swear the skin-side should be seared first.
+- Lovers of crispy, golden crust swear the salmon skin-side should be seared first.
 When cooked this way, the salmon is served with crispy skin side up.
 If you like to eat crispy salmon skin, skin-side first is probably best for you.

 - Personally, I prefer to sear the flesh side of the salmon first and serve the salmon with the skin on the bottom.
-It makes the fillet deliciously crisp on top and gives the salmon a beautiful presentation and since I don’t personally enjoy eating salmon skin, I prefer to save that delightful crispy portion for the flesh side, which I do eat.
+It gives the salmon a beautiful presentation and since I don’t personally enjoy eating salmon skin, I prefer to save that delightful crispy portion for the flesh side, which I do eat.

 - For the best sear, do not disturb the salmon while it cooks on each side.
 It’s tempting to peek, but you won’t get that crispy exterior.